-This Plan is an amendment or restatement of an existing Plan to comply with current law.
-This Plan was originally effective 1-1-1989.
-However, unless designated otherwise, the provisions of the Plan as set forth in this SPD are effective as of 10-1-2020.
+This Plan is an amendment of a prior Plan that was originally effective January 01, 2005.
+The amendment of the Plan is effective as of December 31, 2020.
+Unless designated otherwise, the provisions of the Plan as set forth in this SPD are effective as of December 31, 2020.